Dr Andrea Raith

 - ENGSCI 762 - Advanced Topics in Operations Research (nonlinear optimisation)

-- James Tidswell (2017-present), Optimising Emissions and Fuel Consumption in Traffic Assignment Models.
+- James Tidswell (2017-2021), Optimising Emissions and Fuel Consumption in Traffic Assignment Models, with Tony Downward.

-- Samuel Ridler (2015-present), Improved Service Provision and Optimal Staffing within Emergency Service Operations, with Andrew Mason.
+- Samuel Ridler (2015-2021), Improved Service Provision and Optimal Staffing within Emergency Service Operations, with Andrew Mason.

 - Simon Bush (2012-2018), A Systems Thinking Approach to Optimising the Performance of New Zealand's Highway Bridges, with Theuns Henning and Jason Ingham.